lukasbach/.github/.github/ISSUE_TEMPLATE/bug_report.md

   https://github.com/sponsors/lukasbach

-  I can also provide paid support or consultency to help you with integrating my project, or to prioritize your issue.
+  I can also provide paid support or consultancy to help you with integrating my project, or to prioritize your issue.
 Feel free to contact me through contact@lukasbach.com, and we can find something that works for both of us :)
 -->